Armed Robbery Defense, Super Attorneys in Atlanta Georgia

 Being arrested and accused of stealing any amount of money or property is a serious crime in Georgia.
 There are many categories of theft crimes, from petty larceny to armed robbery.

-Georgia robbery lawyers Larry Kohn, Cory Yager, and Bubba Head take robbery cases very seriously, because convictions almost always include a lengthy jail term.
+Georgia robbery attorneys Larry Kohn, Cory Yager, and Bubba Head take robbery cases very seriously because convictions almost always include a lengthy jail term.